In New Caledonia, Australia urges Pacific island unity amid China, U.S. competition | Politics

 - Australia

-Australia's foreign minister urged Pacific island countries on Thursday to stay united in the face of great power competition as she visited New Caledonia, where the president raised concerns about Australia's AUKUS nuclear submarine programme.

-Foreign Minister Penny Wong's visit to the French territory coincides with a push by a China-backed group for several Pacific island nations, including New Caledonia, to sign a splinter security pact.
 The region's main diplomatic bloc, the 18-member Pacific Islands Forum, which includes Australia, last year rejected a push by China for 10 nations to sign a security and trade deal amid concerns by the United States and its allies over Beijing's military ambitions.
+Solomon Islands, the only Pacific island country with a security pact with China, is pushing for the Melanesian Spearhead Group of Vanuatu, Fiji, Papua New Guinea, Solomon Islands and New Caledonia's leading pro-independence party, to create a sub-regional security framework which would also involve Beijing, statements show.

+In a speech to New Caledonia's Congress, Wong said the Pacific faced challenges from climate change, economic recovery after the COVID-19 pandemic and strategic competition, and "we believe a united Pacific Islands Forum is central to protecting our shared interests".
+"We are stronger together," she said.

+Wong told reporters afterwards AUKUS would contribute to regional stability, and Australia complied with the nuclear non-proliferation treaty.
+The need for nations to respect the South Pacific's nuclear free zone was also raised by Solomon Islands Prime Minister Manasseh Sogavare in a meeting on Thursday with Britain's visiting Foreign Secretary James Cleverly, the Solomon Islands said in a statement.

-Solomon Islands and Papua New Guinea officials will discuss a MSG security framework on Thursday in Honiara, a Solomon Islands government statement said.
-The top official for the group, whose headquarters in Vanuatu was funded by Beijing, has previously said Chinese security assistance would also be considered and China would become a development partner.
+Solomon Islands and Papua New Guinea officials would discuss a MSG security framework in Honiara, a separate Solomon Islands statement said.
+The top official for the group, whose headquarters in Vanuatu was funded by Beijing, has previously it was considering Chinese security assistance.

-Britain's Foreign Secretary James Cleverly, who arrived in Solomon Islands on Wednesday after visiting Papua New Guinea, wrote in a tweet: "The security of the Pacific region affects us all".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)